vonacht/cd2-docs/docs/mev-dea.md

 # MEV, DEA and EEE

-MEV and DEA are two common mods that add enemies to the game.
+MEV, DEA and EEE are three common mods that add enemies to the game.
 They are used in a few commonly played difficulties and although they are not directly related to CD2, it is handy to have a list of the new enemy descriptors they add.
-Some of the enemies here can be replicated with CD2 without needing an external mod with the use of custom materials and [projectiles](projectiles.md); some enemies in these mods, however, have changes in their behaviour tree which are impossible to replicate with CD2 for now.
+Some of the enemies they add can be replicated with CD2 without needing an external mod with the use of custom materials and [projectiles](projectiles.md); some enemies in these mods, however, have changes in their behaviour tree which are impossible to replicate with CD2 for now.

-Neither of the two mods are in mod.io and they can be found as .pak files in the Practical DRG Discord.
-The mods don't do anything by themselves: in order to spawn the new enemies, their descriptors have to be included in a CD2 file.
++ MEV is not in mod.io and can be found as a .pak in the Pracical DRG discord.
+There is no official documentation for the MEV enemies, so this page contains the list below.
++ DEA is available in [mod.io](https://mod.io/g/drg/m/donnies-enemy-addon-cd2-version#description) together with a [document](https://docs.google.com/document/d/12pFMGVzQYR2vQzEhvCqaLcBBsOfjhkpxvEaIOJB8HHw/edit?tab=t.0) with the list of enemies it adds.

-A more recent mod is EEE, available in [mod.io](https://mod.io/g/drg/m/elytrasenemiesexpansion).
++ A more recent mod is EEE, available in [mod.io](https://mod.io/g/drg/m/elytrasenemiesexpansion).
 You can see the list of EEE enemies [here](https://github.com/Elytras/ElytrasEnemiesExpansion/blob/main/EEE%20ReadMe.txt).

+These enemy expansion mods don't do anything by themselves: in order to spawn the new enemies their descriptors have to be explicitly included in a CD2 file, so you can leave them enabled at all times while you are playing.

-## MEV
+## MEV enemies

 Descriptions provided by mod author @yinny.
 Updated for MEV 5.4.